rachelcoonley/1.6-doc-updates/README.md

 6. Select **Start services after creating**.
 7. Click **Launch**.
 On the Stack page, you'll see Rancher is creating a stack based on your new application.
 This process might take a few minutes.

-Once its services are up and running, the state of your new stack displays in green.
+Once your new stack's services are up and running, its state displays in green.

 ### Next Steps